Edmonton Gardeners Have a Long History of Pushing the Limits

 Edmonton gardeners are experimental optimists and always looking for new things to grow and ways to extend the growing season.
 Personally, I can’t resist trying new things – Last spring, I planted hardy pawpaw, persimmon, and magnolia trees in my backyard.
 It’s now February of the following year and things are still looking good for these Edmonton oddball plants.

 Share Your Backyard Experiments!

-Do you have a favourite plant to you think more Edmontonians should be growing?
-I’d love to hear about it.
+Are you working on your own backyard experiment?
+Do you have an Edmonton oddball plant?
 Maybe you inherited an interesting perennial, shrub, or fruit tree?
 A peony you got from your Grandmother?
-Perhaps you’ve been saving seeds or were given something special by a friend or family member.
-Much (if not most) of Edmonton’s horticultural history and knowledge is undocumented and exists in the minds of gardeners.
-Let’s bring that experience into the open.
-I’d love to know what you’re doing!
+Perhaps you’ve been saving seeds or were given something special by a friend or family member?
+I’d love to hear and share what you’re working on!